Performance

 Hard Drive Storage:

 Browser Extension (Unzipped): 36.4 MB.
-Note that where older extension versions are retained on disk after updates.
+Note that Chrome has a long-standing bug where older extension versions are retained on disk after updates.
 If hard-drive space is limited, you may need to run a recurring job to clean old versions of the extension.

 Package Definitions: 5-25 MB.
 Package storage space depends on how many mods the user has access to and the size of those mods (e.g. if the mod includes embedded images directly in the package definition.)